Waiting for the Hearse: Reception

 Waiting for the Hearse was initially not well received by critics upon its release, and it was a moderate success at the box office.
-It later became a cult classic in Argentine cinema, and - since the first decades after its release - it has been considered as a story that reflects a bitter satire of the Argentine idiosyncrasy, the reality in the late '70s and early 80's and the disregard for senior people, as well as the state of the post-dictatorship society.
+It later became a cult classic in Argentine cinema, and - since the first decades after its release - it has been considered as bitter satire of Argentine idiosyncrasy, the reality of the late '70s and early 80's and the disregard for senior people, as well as the state of the post-dictatorship society.

 The script won the Argentores Award (the award of the Argentine Authors' Union) and the Argentine Film Critics Association award for Best Adapted Screenplay.

 Legacy

-As a cult classic, every year the film draws surprising levels of audiences when it is broadcast on TV, generally on Sundays, since the story takes place on a Sunday, and the dialogues have set catchphrases and expressions that have been incorporated to the everyday language of both Argentina and Uruguay.
+As a cult classic, every year the film draws high audience numbers when it is broadcast on TV, generally on Sundays, since the story takes place on a Sunday.
+The dialogues have spawned catchphrases and expressions that have since been incorporated to the everyday language of both Argentina and Uruguay.

-Celebrating two decades from its opening, in 2005 the film's DVD was launched with backstage and deleted scenes, plus an interview with Doria.
+Celebrating two decades from its opening, in 2005 the film's DVD was launched with behind-the-scenes and deleted footage, plus an interview with Doria.

 The character of "Mamá Cora" was later played by Antonio Gasalla in many other TV shows, including his own.